Specifies the properties for the slab that you are placing.

 Accepts all selected planes or boundary objects.

-Select the parent system for the slab that you are placing.
-For more information, see Select System Dialog Box.
+Select the parent system for the slab that you are placing on the Select System Dialog.

 Specifies the type of slab to place, such as a slab on grade or composite deck.
 The properties change depending on the slab type that you select.
 You can define a custom slab type in the StructSlabGeneral.xls workbook in the reference data.
 Refer to the Structural Reference Data Overview for more information.